 For those who have exhibited with us before, we’d love to have you back!

-Please note, we will be prioritising applications showcasing new projects, or work that is further developed than from the last time you were with us.
+Please note, we will be prioritising returning applications showcasing new projects, or work that is further developed than from the last time you were with us.
 This is because we expect a higher volume of applications than last year, especially from tabletop creators, and we want to give new applicants a fair opportunity to show their work.

 Suitability